-Have a blast with the gang at BOUNCE Singapore.
-Located in the heart of Orchard, this indoor adventure park boasts a variety of exciting trampoline zones including the Free Jump Arena, Dodgeball, Slam Dunk, Big Bag and Performance Area.
+In the heart of Orchard, indoor adventure park BOUNCE has a range of exciting trampoline zones, including the Free Jump Arena, Dodgeball, Slam Dunk, Big Bag and Performance Area.
 The space is also home to X-Park, Asia’s first Ninja-Warrior-like obstacle course.
-Adults and teens alike will love climbing, jumping, running and zipping through this epic and diverse course, which offers various levels of difficulty to suit both first-timers and advanced participants.
-You can also join the Saturday Night Jams (8pm to 11pm) and rock out to club-style beats as you tackle the courses under the neon lights.
-What’s more, adrenaline junkies can test their limits by jumping off five metres above the ground at the Leap of Faith (ticket at $5)!
+Adults and teens alike will love climbing, jumping, running and zipping through this diverse course that offers various levels of difficulty.
+Also, join the Saturday Night Jams (7pm to 10pm) and rock out to club-style beats as you tackle the courses.
+If that’s not enough, adrenaline junkies can test their limits by jumping from a height of five metres at the Leap of Faith!
+(Tickets $5.)

 Go on a winter adventure